TGiles/static-site/index.md

 I solve business problems using proper software engineering principles.
 I also implement these principles in organizations.
 Personally, I am a believer in the Agile methodology.
-It's is something I like to bring to organizations.
+It is something I like to bring to organizations.
 Additionally, I contribute to open source when possible.

 For whatever reason, I decided to write a thesis in a field that I had no experience in.
-My thesis has to be the most challenging thing I have done to date.
+My thesis was the most challenging thing I have done to date.
 Because of this thesis, I understand robotics better.
 I also understand the tools and frameworks, such as [ROS](https://www.ros.org/) that roboticists use to create applications.